Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Background

 \subsection{Bregman Divergence and the $\ell_1$ Penalty}

-Below, we give a brief overview of the $\ell_1$ penalized log-determinant Bregman divergence and some properties of its minimizing estimator, as described in \cite{ravikumar2011high}.
+Below, we give a brief overview of the $\ell_1$-penalized log-determinant Bregman divergence and some properties of its minimizer, as described in \cite{ravikumar2011high}.
 We denote $ \mat{S} $ to be any arbitrary sample covariance matrix, and $ \bm{\Sigma} = \E(\mat{S}) $ to be its true covariance matrix, where $ \E(\cdot) $ is the expectation function.

-The Bregman divergence is a very general method to measure the difference between two functions.
+Bregman divergence $\text{B}(\Theta || \Omega)$ between two functions $\Theta$ and $\Omega$ is a measure of difference between the two functions.
 Here the functions to be compared are covariance matrices.
-Since we are interested in finding a sparse positive definite estimator for the inverse covariance matrix, a natural choice of Bregman function is $ -\log\det ( \cdot ) $, which has a domain restricted to positive definite matrices.
-Thus $\bm{\Theta}$, our optimal estimator for the inverse covariance matrix $\bm{\Sigma}^{-1}$, will minimize
+Since we are interested in finding a sparse positive definite estimator for the inverse covariance matrix, it is natural to include a barrier function that forces positive definiteness of any minimizer $\bm{\Theta}$, e.g., $ -\log\det ( \cdot ) $, which has a domain restricted to positive definite matrices.
+Our optimal estimator $\bm{\Theta}$ for the inverse covariance matrix $\bm{\Sigma}^{-1}$ is defined as the following Bregman divergence minimizer

 where $ \mathbb{S}^{p \times p}_{++} $ is the set of all symmetric positive definite $ p \times p $ matrices.
-This loss function requires the covariance matrix $ \bm{\Sigma} $ to be known, but it can approximated by an empirical loss, which replaces $ \bm{\Sigma} $ with its empirical equivalent $ \mat{S} $ and adds a penalty term to ensure strict convexity.
+When the covariance matrix $ \bm{\Sigma} $ is unknown the empirical equivalent, the sample covariance $\mat{S}$, will be used in its place.
+The Bregman minimizer \eqref{bregdiv} does not encourage sparsity of $\bm{\Theta}$ so a sparsity penalty will be introduced.
+This penalty also ensures strict convexity.